htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 - If a node priority is set, then at submission time DAGMan will set the :ad-attr:`JobPrio` via :subcom:`priority`.
 This is passed before processing the submit description.
-- When a Sub-DAG has an associated node PRIORITY, the Sub-DAG priority will affect all priorities for nodes in the Sub-DAG.
+- When a Sub-DAG has an associated node :dag-cmd:`PRIORITY`, the Sub-DAG priority will affect all priorities for nodes in the Sub-DAG.
 See :ref:`DAG Effective node prio`.
 - Splices cannot be assigned priorities, but individual nodes within a splice can.